K3YOMI/AtmosphericX/README.md

 # QUERY CONFIGURATION
 ACTIVE_ONLY=false # Active only alerts
+REFRESH_RATE=30 # How often your server queries the NWS API (execute every 30 seconds, provided the seconds component of the current system time)
-REFRESH_RATE=30 # How often your server queries the NWS API (Based on your system clock) OUTBREAK_ONLY=true # (true = only looks for major_alerts) (false = targets all_alerts) MAJOR_ALERTS=[]
+QUERY_RATE=10 # How often your cleint queries the server API (execute every 10 seconds, provided the seconds component of the current system time)
+OUTBREAK_ONLY=true # (true = only looks for major_alerts) (false = targets all_alerts)
+MAJOR_ALERTS=[]
 ALL_ALERTS=[]